ArthurBook/nand2tetris/README.md

 - [Module 4](./projects/4): Assembly for multiplication & basic keyboard + screen I/O
 - [Module 5](./projects/5): Central Processing Unit (CPU) connected to memory and I/O devices
 - [Module 6](./projects/6): Assembler written in python 3.11
+- [Module 7](./projects/7): Virtual Machine for translating Hack to Assembly

 ## ⚠️  Disclaimer
 This repository contains coursework for the [Nand2Tetris MOOC](https://www.nand2tetris.org/).
 Please adhere to academic integrity guidelines.
 Plagiarism is a violation of the repository's license.